BiswajitDeori/PeerToPeer_UI/README.md

-# Peer-to-Peer File Transfer System using WebRTC and Socket.io
+# Peer-to-Peer File Transfer System using Socket.io

-This project is a **peer-to-peer (P2P) file transfer system** built using **WebRTC** for real-time communication, **Socket.io** for signaling between peers, and **Express.js** for the backend.
+This project is a **peer-to-peer (P2P) file transfer system** built using **Socket.io** for signaling between peers, and **Express.js** for the backend.
 The frontend is developed in **React**, providing an easy-to-use interface for users to connect and transfer files directly between devices without the need for an intermediary server.

 ## Key Features:
 - **Real-time Peer-to-Peer Connections:** Utilizes WebRTC to establish direct P2P connections between users for efficient file transfers.